Lutein: benefits, dosage, contraindications

 Antioxidant

-Some clinical research conducted on healthy adults and postmenopausal women suggests that supplementation with dietary or supplemental lutein decreases DNA strand breaks in lymphocytes caused by oxidative damage.
-Moreover, in vitro studies on human lens epithelial cells indicate that lutein protects the lens from ultraviolet rays through antioxidant activity.
+Some clinical research conducted in healthy adults and postmenopausal women suggests that dietary or supplemental lutein reduces DNA strand breaks in lymphocytes caused by oxidative damage.
+In addition, in vitro studies on human lens epithelial cells indicate that lutein protects the lens from ultraviolet radiation through antioxidant activity.
 According to animal studies, lutein increases glutathione levels and reduces retinal apoptosis following ischemia-reperfusion.
-Lutein also significantly protected against oxidative stress-related lesions in rat intestinal tissues following ischemia-reperfusion.
-Furthermore, in a clinical study on rats, lutein supplementation activated Nrf2-induced antioxidant gene expressions (HO-1, NQO1), and protected OVX rats against inflammatory responses.
-According to a clinical study on rats, lutein treatment significantly reduces oxidative stress by reducing reactive oxygen species, protein carbonylation, and sulfhydryls, lipid peroxidation.
-In addition, Nrf-2 levels and antioxidant status significantly decreased compared to sham rats.
-Skeletal IR injuries increased inflammatory signaling by upregulating NF-κB, COX-2, and various pro-inflammatory cytokines.
-NF-κB, COX-2 expressions were downregulated by lutein treatment.
+Lutein also significantly protected against oxidative stress-associated damage in rat intestinal tissues following ischemia-reperfusion.
+In addition, in a study conducted in rats, lutein supplementation activated the expression of Nrf2-induced antioxidant genes (HO-1, NQO1) and protected OVX rats against inflammatory responses.
+According to a study conducted in rats, treatment with lutein significantly decreases oxidative stress by reducing reactive oxygen species, protein carbonylation and sulfhydryls, and lipid peroxidation.
+In addition, Nrf-2 levels and antioxidant status significantly decreased compared with sham rats.
+Skeletal IR injuries increased inflammatory signaling by upregulating NF-κB, COX-2 and various pro-inflammatory cytokines.
+The expressions of NF-κB and COX-2 were downregulated by lutein treatment.

 Usages associés

-Lutein and zeaxanthin seem to protect against UV-induced damage through antioxidant effects.
-According to animal studies, lutein reduces the risk of sunburn, as well as UV-induced immunosuppression, reduces reactive oxygen species, and provides direct protection against photoaging and photocarcinogenesis.
+Lutein and zeaxanthin appear to protect against UV-induced damage through antioxidant effects.
+According to animal studies, lutein reduces the risk of sunburn, as well as UV-induced immune suppression, reduces reactive oxygen species, and directly protects against photoaging and photocarcinogenesis.
 The protective effect of lutein and zeaxanthin against skin cancer is uncertain.
-Furthermore, there is evidence suggesting that supplementation with lutein and zeaxanthin could improve overall skin health and simultaneously helps minimize signs of premature aging.
-A double-blind, placebo-controlled study evaluated skin surface lipids, hydration status, photoprotective activity, elasticity, and lipid peroxidation and revealed that oral and/or topical administration of lutein or zeaxanthin provides antioxidant protection.
+Furthermore, there is evidence suggesting that supplementation with lutein and zeaxanthin may improve overall skin health while simultaneously helping to minimize signs of premature aging.
+A double-blind, placebo-controlled study examined surface lipids, hydration status, photoprotective activity, elasticity, and skin lipid peroxidation and found that oral and/or topical administration of lutein or zeaxanthin provides antioxidant protection.
 This protection is greater with combined administration of lutein and zeaxanthin.

 Usages associés